bruceravel/demeter/documentation/Athena/bkg/norm.rst

 Without a good normalization, it can be difficult to compare a XANES measurement quantitatively with other measurements.

-Reducing the «normalization order» might help in the case of limited post-edge range.
-When measuring XANES spectra in a step scan, it is often a good idea to add several widely spaced steps to the end of a scan to extend the «normalization range» without adding excessive time to scan.
+Reducing the :procparam:`normalization order` might help in the case of limited post-edge range.
+When measuring XANES spectra in a step scan, it is often a good idea to add several widely spaced steps to the end of a scan to extend the :procparam:`normalization range` without adding excessive time to scan.